supreme38/blog_app/README.md

 # Minify
->A photo blog.
-Share your blog or see what other's are posting.
+>A photo blog that you can share and see what other's are posting.

 ![Preview](http://i.imgur.com/1Aq1fm9.gif)